jphernandezrn/Telomere-Dynamics-Simulation-Dashboard/README.md

 **Interactive web-based simulation of telomere dynamics under radiation, oxidative stress, repair, and adaptive-response modeling.**

+## Citation

+If this tool contributes to research, presentation, or educational output, citation of the repository is recommended.

+Hernandez, J. P. T. Telomere Dynamics Simulation Dashboard.
+GitHub repository.
+2026. https://github.com/jphernandezrn/Telomere-Dynamics-Simulation-Dashboard

 ## Overview

 **Telomere Dynamics Simulation Dashboard** is a web-based simulation tool for exploring how telomere length changes under radiation exposure, oxidative stress, repair capacity, and adaptive cellular responses over time.
 A biologically informed mathematical model is presented through an interactive visual interface that supports parameter adjustment, scenario exploration, and real-time interpretation of system behavior.